 "Termination of Service" means the termination of the Participant's employment or consultancy with, or performance of services for, Forward Air and its Affiliates.
 Temporary absences from employment because of illness, vacation or leave of absence and transfers among Forward Air and its Affiliates shall not be considered Terminations of Service.
 With respect to any Award that constitutes a "nonqualified deferred compensation plan" within the meaning of Section 409A of the Code, "Termination of Service" shall mean a "separation from service" as defined under Section 409A of the Code to the extent required by Section 409A of the Code to avoid the imposition of any tax or interest or the inclusion of any amount in income pursuant to Section 409A of the Code.
 A Participant has a separation from service within the meaning of Section 409A of the Code if the Participant terminates employment with Forward Air and all Affiliates for any reason.
-A Participant will generally be treated as having terminated employment with Forward Air or any Affiliate after such date or that the level of bona fide services that the Participant and an employee or an independent contractor) will performantly decrease to no more than 20 percent (20%) of the average level of bona fide services if the Participant has been providing services for fewer than 36 months); provided, however, that the employment relationship is treated as continuing while the Participant is on military leave, sick leave or other bona fide leave of absence if the period of leave does not exceed six months or, if longer, so long as the Participant retains the right to reemployment with Forward Air or any Affiliate.
+A Participant will generally be treated as having terminated employment with Forward Air or any Affiliate after such date or that the level of bona fide services that the Participant terminates to any Affiliate after such date or that the level of bona fide services if the Participant and the employee or an independent contractor) will perform any Affiliate as continuing while the Participant is on military leave, sick leave or other bona fide leave of absence if the period of leave does not exceed six months or, if longer, so long as the Participant retains the right to reemployment with Forward Air or any Affiliate.